 The side effects of Prilosec and Protonix are similar, with headache being the most common side effect of both medications.
 Headaches may be less common with Prilosec.
 According to the FDA-approved prescribing information, headaches occurred in 12.2 percent of participants in clinical trials treated with Protonix and 6.9 percent of those treated with Prilosec.
 Other potential side effects of both medications include abdominal pain, nausea, diarrhea, vomiting and gas.
 A small percentage of participants in clinical trials for Protonix noted dizziness and joint pain.
 Report any persistent or bothersome side effects to your doctor.

 Taking Prilosec, Protonix or other proton pump inhibitors increases your risk of developing osteoporosis-related fractures, low magnesium levels in the blood and Clostridium difficile infection.
-Notify your doctor immediately if you experience symptoms of C. difficile -- including persistent diarrhea, fever and abdominal pain -- or symptoms of low magnesium levels -- including muscle cramps, seizures and palpitations.
-If you experience signs of a severe allergic reaction while taking Prilosec or Protonix -- including hives, swelling or difficulty breathing -- seek emergency medical care.
+Notify your doctor immediately if you experience symptoms of C. difficile -- including persistent diarrhea, fever and abdominal pain -- or symptoms of low magnesium levels -- including muscle cramps, seizures and heart palpitations.
+Although rare, a severe allergic reaction may occur with any proton pump inhibitor.
+If you develop hives, swelling, lightheadedness or difficulty breathing while taking Prilosec or Protonix, seek emergency medical care.